Converting from Box Notes to HTML or other formats

-Box notes are a proprietary format.
+Box Notes are a proprietary, undocumented format, which makes them difficult to export or move to another service.
 According to this support ticket the official way in which they meet GDPR compliance is through allowing users to print the notes page as a PDF when it's open in a web browser.
 Another option is to Copy/paste the document into LibreOffice, Google Docs, Microsoft Word or some other text-editing program.
-Neither of these are very attractive options when exporting a large number of Box notes, say, for archival/backup purposes or in the process of migrating to another platform.
+Neither of these are very attractive options when exporting a large number of Box Notes, say, for archival/backup purposes or in the process of migrating to another platform.

-No external dependencies!
-Just the good old Python standard library. (plus pytest for tests)
+No external dependencies required!
+Just the good old Python standard library.

 pip install boxnotes2html to install.

 Will create a file called mynote.
 You can optionally specify the filetype with